About Kea Tawana, ca. 1935 – 2016

 The expression of unrestricted creativity took on a new meaning for those living in the Central Ward and beyond.
 As a result, the Ark was everything from praised to criticized to ignored by those passing by or local residents.
 However, in 1986, the city pushed to have the Ark removed when it decided to sell the lot the art piece used for staging.
 Tawana acquiesced and moved the Ark 25 feet into the Humanity Baptist Church lot, but the move was not enough to keep the Ark off of the city government’s radar.
 And in the late spring of 1988, after visits from local students on field trips, praise from well-known artists and arts institutions, a feature on ABCNews World News Tonight, and even a Concert for a Dying Ark, the vessel that belonged “to a realm of dreams and play” was razed by the city to make way for a housing development.

-In 2015-2016, Gallery Aferro began a grassroots oral history and exhibition project called Kea’s Ark of Newark to revive the memory of Tawana’s magnum opus and introduce it to a new generation.
+In 2015-2016, in collaboration the Clement A. Price Institute on Ethnicity, Culture & the Modern Experience, Gallery Aferro began a grassroots oral history and exhibition project called Kea’s Ark of Newark to revive the memory of Tawana’s magnum opus and introduce it to a new generation.
 Curating hundreds of items including interviews with Newark citizens who volunteered to share their memories of the skilled ark builder and her creation, Aferro built an archive consisting of Tawana’s notes, sketches, ephemera, and more.

-When patrons stop by the gallery today, they can enjoy the “Have You Seen This Ark?” newspaper and recordings of the interviews conducted by Gallery Director Emma Wilcox and Artistic Director Evonne M. Davis stored on a classic Bell silver payphone located on the second floor Eleta J. Caldwell and Rodney M. Gilbert Memorial Gallery.
+When patrons stop by the gallery today, they can enjoy the “Have You Seen This Ark?” newspaper with essay by Dr. Mark Krasovic, and recordings of the interviews conducted by Gallery Director Emma Wilcox acessible on a classic Bell silver payphone located on the second floor Eleta J. Caldwell and Rodney M. Gilbert Memorial Gallery.
 The culmination of dedicated research and legacy work, the gallery’s permanent audio exhibition and accompanying literature is a proud part of our continued goal to preserve our cultural history and heighten the visibility of artwork created by important female, African-American and LGBTQ+ artists.